Nottingham: Scooter hire

-Nottingham's waterways, now primarily used for leisure, were used extensively for transportation in the past.

 Public services

 Emergency

 Fire and rescue services are provided by Nottinghamshire Fire and Rescue Service, and emergency medical care by East Midlands Ambulance Service, both of which have their headquarters in Nottingham.
 There are two major National Health Service hospitals in Nottingham, the Queen's Medical Centre (QMC) and Nottingham City Hospital, both managed by the Nottingham University Hospitals NHS Trust.
 The QMC is a teaching hospital with close connections to the Medical School at Nottingham University; until 2012, it was the largest hospital in the UK.
 Nottingham City Hospital includes maternity and neonatal facilities but has no A&E department.
 Students from the Medical School are attached to most of the departments at City Hospital as part of their clinical training.

 Law enforcement is carried out by Nottinghamshire Police, whose headquarters are at Sherwood Lodge in Arnold.
 The city has a Crown Court and a Magistrates' Court.
 Laurie Macdonald of Inside One magazine observes that Nottingham's former high crime rate earned it the nickname "Shottingham", but that by 2013 this image was outdated.
 The article was written in response to a uSwitch survey that had found south Nottinghamshire to be the fourth-best place to live in the UK in terms of living standards.
 Crime in the city of Nottingham had also fallen by three-quarters since 2007.